-(Replacing the Human Relations semester course.)
-This course focuses on the development of skills needed in order to build and maintain successful relationships in the home, community, and workplace.
+493150 1 YEAR, 1 CREDIT This course focuses on the development of skills needed in order to build and maintain successful relationships in the home, community, and workplace.
 This course provides a foundation for all career areas that involve interacting with people, including team members, clients, patients, customers, and the general public.